 Class Project

 In addition to attending and participating in all classes as an individual student, you will also be expected to complete a Class Project as part of a team that will be assigned to you.
-This project touches on all of the domains (background science, clinical research, regulatory considerations, economics and reimbursability, ethics) that we have discussed in class.
+This project touches on all of the domains (background science, clinical research, regulatory considerations, economics and reimbursement, ethics) that we have discussed in class.
 There are 2 ways to complete this project.
 You can review a technology or healthcare area (pre-approved examples below, alternatives only by permission of the instructor) or you can review a single technology or business idea.
 Teams will conduct 3 Domain Expert interviews in support of this project.

 Grading